 (ii) Each firearm is stored with a trigger locking device attached to the firearm.

-(2) You must determine that it is appropriate for a specific child to use the weapons, firearms, explosive materials, projectiles, or toys that explode or shoot; and
+(2) You must determine that it is appropriate for a specific child to use the weapons, firearms, explosive materials, or projectiles.

-(3) No child may use a weapon, firearm, explosive material, projectile, or toy that explodes or shoots, unless the child is directly supervised by an adult knowledgeable about the use of the weapon, firearm, explosive material, projectile, or toy that explodes or shoots that is to be used by the child.
+(3) No child may use a weapon, firearm, explosive material, or projectile, unless the child is directly supervised by an adult knowledgeable about the use of the weapon, firearm, explosive material, or projectile that is to be used by the child.

 (b) Your policies must require foster parents to notify you if there is a change in the type of or an addition to weapons, firearms, explosive materials, projectiles, or toys that explode or shoot that are on the property where the foster home is located.

+(c) You must determine whether it is appropriate for a specific child to use toys that explode or shoot.
+The child must be supervised when using or being around toys that explode or shoot, and the toy must be age appropriate to the child.

-(c) Firearms that are inoperable and solely ornamental are exempt from the storage requirements in this rule.
+(d) Firearms that are inoperable and solely ornamental are exempt from the storage requirements in this rule.

 TITLE 26 HEALTH AND HUMAN SERVICES